JohnCoene/sigmajs/README.md

 ```
 ![](pkgdown/delay.gif)

+## Contributing

+See the [contrinuting guidelines](CONTRIBUTING.md) if you encounter any issue.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.